 Even today, Lithgow residents should feel a little surge of pride when crossing the old ‘coathanger’.
 Their steel is holding it up!

-Now the reason Mr McPherson expressed himself so forcibly was because he was not only the Victorian Premier, but sole proprietor of the machinery company which had won the contract to manufacture the rivets; McPherson’s Pty Ltd in Melbourne.
+The reason Mr McPherson had defended himself so forcibly regarding the ‘Lithgow’ rivets was because he was not only the Victorian Premier, but sole proprietor of the machinery company which had won the contract to manufacture them; McPherson’s Pty Ltd in Melbourne.

 Naturally the Harbour Bridge contract provided the company with a wonderful advertising opportunity;